S3cur3Th1sSh1t/WinPwn/README.md

 [![](https://img.shields.io/badge/Donate-Bitcoin-blue.svg?style=flat)](https://blockchain.info/address/1MXReD1F4w5SUXK3phLVJ5M8KrXJHfecmZ)

 # WinPwn
 In many past internal penetration tests I often had problems with the existing Powershell Recon / Exploitation scripts due to missing proxy support.
 I often ran the same scripts one after the other to get information about the current system and/or the domain.
-To automate this process and for the proxy reason I wrote my own script with automatic proxy recognition and integration.
+To automate as many internal penetrationtest processes (reconnaissance as well as exploitation) and for the proxy reason I wrote my own script with automatic proxy recognition and integration.
 The script is mostly based on well-known large other offensive security Powershell projects.
 They are loaded into RAM via IEX Downloadstring.

-Yes it is not a C# and it may be flagged by antivirus solutions.
-Windows Defender for example blocks some of the known scripts/functions.
-Maybe someday a C# Version will follow.

-Any suggestions, feedback and comments are welcome!
+Any suggestions, feedback, Pull requests and comments are welcome!

 Just Import the Modules with:
 `Import-Module .\WinPwn.ps1` or